lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-11-jEdit-tricks.md

 <img src="/images/jEdit-tricks-hanging.png" alt="have with hanging variables" width="500"/>

 The variables `m` and `n` are shaded.
 That's because they aren't fixed in the lemma statement (either explicitly by <span class="keyword2 keyword">fixes</span> or implicitly by being mentioned).
 Neither are they declared locally in the <span class="keyword2 keyword">have</span> line (using <span class="keyword2 keyword">for</span>).
 So although the little fact has been proved, it just refers to some particular  `m` and `n` that we know nothing about.
+It's good for nothing.

 Surely we wanted to prove this fact for *all* `m` and `n`.
 One way is to make them bound variables.
 They are rendered in *green*, while free variables are *blue*.